Our Trustees

 Carol brings extensive experience of strategy, systemic change and governance, applying psychology to enhance individual, team and organisational effectiveness.
 She has worked across the public and private sectors in Europe, North America and the Middle East, from the NHS to multinationals, smaller enterprises and UK charities.

 Carol has held several board positions and is the vice chair at Central London Community NHS Trust.
-She also sits on the board of the RAF Museum and is a member of Council at the University of Roehampton.
+She also sits on the boards of Age UK and of the RAF Museum and is an independent member of the Remuneration Committee at the University of Roehampton.
 She was previously the senior independent director at Hounslow and Richmond Community NHS Trust, vice-chair of Deafness Research UK, a Trustee of Action on Hearing Loss, and vice chair of the Association of Business Psychologists.
 She is a Fellow of the British Psychological Society.

 David Betteridge